 “You can just go: ‘What’s your business?
 How can I help you?
 Who can I give a referral to?
 How can I bring value to you?’…and that changes the dynamic of the conversation”, Austin said.
 After communicating through social media back and forth (Austin recommended reaching out to 5-20 people per day) the next step is to reach out and say, “‘Hey, we’ve been talking for awhile, I’d love to learn more about you…let’s jump on a quick Skype call for networking.
 A ‘virtual coffee’.
 I’m just looking to learn more about you’”.

-The biggest challenges of creating online courses
+Challenges of creating online courses

 Even though Austin is a social media marketing expert, he still speaks of marketing as one of the biggest challenges of being an online course creator.
 “Learning how to effectively market…all the different pieces of the puzzle in the online course creation world is crazy”, he said.
 “You can’t just create your course on Thinkific and then you’re done.
 You have to find all the ways to get it out there, and also nurture those relationships.”